 When dealing with insects, it’s always important to know exactly what type of problem you have on your hands.
 Solutions and products that work on one type of insect are often ineffective on others, even if they are a part of the same overall family group.

 Additionally, lookalike insects can often have drastically different (or no) effects on your home, property, and health.
 The same goes for silverfish and insects that look like silverfish as well.

-Silverfish are a rather unique type of insects in that they grow without changing their body structure (i.e. without metamorphosing), they reproduce slowly, and they live longer than most other insects.
-They also have a relatively unique body structure, but they can still be mistaken for some other insects.
-In this article, we’ll cover exactly what silverfish look like and which are some of the insects similar to silverfish.
+Silverfish grow without changing their body structure (i.e. without metamorphosing).
+They reproduce relatively slowly and live longer than most other insects.
+While they have a relatively unique body structure, they can still be mistaken for some other insects.
+That’s why, in this article, we’ll cover exactly what silverfish look like and go over some of the insects that look similar to silverfish.

 What do silverfish look like?

 They have two long antennae on their heads as well as three slender bristles that trail out behind them.
 Their tapered, carrot-like bodies are covered with shiny, silvery scales.
 It’s this coloring, in combination with their scales, that has earned them their common name: silverfish.